How to Teach Large Multimodal Models New Skills: Related work

-{\bf Large multimodal models (LMMs).} Relatively little work has investigated continual learning in LMMs, but there is growing interest. \citet{chenCoINBenchmarkContinual2024} find that LMMs suffer from catastrophic forgetting when learning a sequence of new tasks.
-Most studies of LMMs more narrowly focus on visual question answering~(VQA)~\citep{zhang2023vqacl,nikandrou2024enhancing,lin2025vlm,marouf2025no,del2020ratt} or image captioning~\citep{nguyen2019contcap}. \citet{zhang2023vqacl} leverage both sample-specific and sample-invariant features to learn representations that are both discriminative and generalizable for VQA tasks. \citet{nikandrou2024enhancing} propose to distill knowledge separately for each modality, ensuring that both image features and question features retain their relevant information when new tasks arrive. \citet{lin2025vlm} combine selective memory replay and knowledge distillation for VQA. \citet{marouf2025no} store only past questions from previous tasks as memory for rehearsal.
-For older models, \citet{nguyen2019contcap} integrate continual learning techniques, such as finetuning schemas and regularization, into the captioning pipeline to combat forgetting, and \citet{del2020ratt} introduce an attention-based LSTM architecture.
+\paragraph{Large multimodal models (LMMs).} Although continual learning in generative instruction-following LMMs remains relatively underexplored, interest is growing rapidly.
+Chen et al.~\cite{chenCoINBenchmarkContinual2024} find that LMMs suffer from catastrophic forgetting when learning a sequence of new tasks.
+Much of the existing work focuses on visual question answering~(VQA)~\cite{zhang2023vqacl,nikandrou2024enhancing,lin2025vlm,marouf2025no,del2020ratt} or image captioning~\cite{nguyen2019contcap}.
+Zhang et al.~\cite{zhang2023vqacl} leverage both sample-specific and sample-invariant features to learn representations that are both discriminative and generalizable for VQA tasks.
+Nikandrou et al.~\cite{nikandrou2024enhancing} distill knowledge separately for each modality, ensuring that both image features and question features retain their relevant information when new tasks arrive.
+Lin et al.~\cite{lin2025vlm} combine selective memory replay and knowledge distillation for VQA.
+Marouf et al.~\cite{marouf2025no} store only past questions from previous tasks as memory for rehearsal.
+More recent approaches rely on architectural expansions and dynamic routing, such as decoupling modalities via mixture-of-experts~\cite{wei2025mitigating} or using dynamic MLLM-based routing mechanisms~\cite{zhao2025mllmcl}.
+In earlier model generations, Nguyen et al.~\cite{nguyen2019contcap} integrate continual learning techniques, such as finetuning schemas and regularization, into the captioning pipeline to address forgetting, and Del Chiaro et al.~\cite{del2020ratt} introduce an attention-based LSTM architecture.

-Our work complements these studies in several ways: (1)~more diverse tasks, such as counting, clock reading, classification, OCR, and medical VQA, finding large differences in the extent of learning and forgetting in each and that what is ``forgotten'' by one task can be recovered by learning the next (see Figs.~\ref{fig:teaser_new_new} and~\ref{fig:method_comparison}); (2)~systematic analysis that forgetting is highly related to output token distribution shift and methods that prevents shifts mitigate forgetting (Sec.~\ref{sec:dist-shift} and~\ref{sec:mitigate_forgetting_result}); (3)~investigation into tuning different components, finding that tuning MLP Gate\&Up and SA Proj. provide a good balance of learning and forgetting.
+In comparison, our study (i) evaluates rehearsal‑free sequential skill adaptation on five diverse target skills while monitoring eight broad held‑out benchmarks across three model families; (ii) identifies two simple, widely applicable tuning recipes, SA Proj.\ and MLP Gate\&Up (with Down frozen), that provide strong learning with limited forgetting; and (iii) provides a mechanistic analysis showing that much of the observed forgetting is tied to output‑token distribution drift, which can be limited (Sec.~\ref{sec:dist-shift}) or regularized (Sec.~\ref{sec:mitigate_forgetting_result}) without adding new modules or storing rehearsal data.